syranol/markdown-cv/index.md

 __Software Engineer, *PlayStation (Sony)*__, San Francisco, CA, Nov.
 2021 - Mar.
 2024

 * Developed and maintained a Python Appium Client/Server pytest testing framework for PS4, PS5, Windows, and Web that was utilized by hundreds of developers and testers
-* Continuously developed and implemented a CI/CD release pipeline with Jenkins, Bash, and Groovy that enabled automated semantic releases of all teams delivering PlayStation React Native-based applications
+* Implemented a CI/CD release pipeline with Jenkins, Bash, and Groovy that enabled automated semantic releases of all teams delivering PlayStation React Native-based applications
-* Maintained and refactored development of a PlayStation Network account retrieval tool (API/Web/CLI) built with Node.js and MongoDB that handles hundreds of thousands of calls weekly for development and testing for PS5 and PlayStation websites used by all development teams and QA teams
+* Maintained a PlayStation Network account retrieval tool (API/Web/CLI) written in JavaScript leveraging Node.js and MongoDB that handles hundreds of thousands of calls weekly for development and testing
 * Proactively led effort in the refactoring of multiple Python-based internal tools that are leveraged by several dozens of teams daily for development, testing, and nightly regression jobs
 * Collaborated on the development and maintenance of various internal tools for device management, localization, pytest, and visual testing providing critical support for QA teams and development teams around the globe, ensuring efficient and robust testing processes
 * Developed and built a Telemetry application with Python and MongoDB, enabling the collection, analysis, and visualization of metrics from all internal applications in Grafana, providing clear insights, engagement data, and error tracking for the applications